Girl killed, several injured after car intentionally slams into patrons at pizzeria near Paris, police say

 SUSPECTED PARIS VEHICLE ATTACK DRIVER ARRESTED

-An official with the national gendarme service said the driver was arrested soon after the incident Monday night in the town of Sept-Sorts.
+An official with the national gendarme service said the driver was arrested soon after the incident.

-The official said it is unclear whether the act was deliberate.
-The official was not authorized to be publicly named according to police policy.

 An Algerian man drove his car into a group of French soldiers last week, and a truck attack in the French city of Nice left 86 people dead a little more than a year ago.
 Several other countries have seen cars used as weapons in recent years.